jotelha/smampppp/README.md

 # if steps are carried out sequentially within one session as shown here
 ```

+### Looping over parameters

+First, use

+./loop-esp-cost.sh --esp-infile-cube benzene-esp.cube --cost-outfile-hdf5 benzene-cost.h5

+to loop over the parameter ln(rho_ref) as defined within the script, then use

+./loop-fitESPforBenzene.sh --cost-infile-prefix benzene-cost.h5 --charge-outfile-prefix benzene-esp.log

+to store charges.

 ## RESP with Antechamber

 on the example of water.
 RESP fitting based on